Ventura is the newest OS update available for Mac. Click for instructions on how to determine what Mac OS you are running.

 Hackers can exploit unpatched vulnerabilities to gain unauthorized access to your network or data.

-1. Operating System and Software updates offer tremendous benefits!
+1. Operating system and software updates offer tremendous benefits.

-Software updates offer plenty of benefits.
 A new software version may include repairs to security holes and fixing or removing computer bugs.
 Updates can also add new features to your devices and remove outdated ones.

 2. Updates help patch security flaws.